dgbao03/agent_chatbot_backend/documentation/02_Server.md

 - Router can only call Service or Repository — never writes SQL directly
 - Service contains business logic — can call multiple Repositories
 - Repository only writes SQL — no business logic allowed
-- Schema only defines the shape of data — no logic
+- Types only defines the shape of data — no logic

 ## 4. Architecture Layers